-The global COVID-19 pandemic continues to evolve.
-The extent to which the COVID-19 pandemic impacts our business, our preclinical and clinical development and our regulatory efforts will depend on future developments that are highly uncertain and cannot be predicted, such as the spread of the disease, the introduction of new variants, the duration of the pandemic, travel restrictions, quarantines, stay-at-home orders, social distancing requirements, business closures, and supply chain and other disruptions in the United States and other countries, and the effectiveness of actions taken in the United States and other countries to contain and treat the disease, including the administration of vaccines.
+The extent to which the COVID-19 pandemic or a similar health pandemic or epidemic impacts our business, our preclinical and clinical development and our regulatory efforts will depend on future developments that are highly uncertain and cannot be predicted.
 Accordingly, we do not yet know the full extent of the impacts on our business, our preclinical and clinical development and regulatory activities, healthcare systems or the global economy as a whole.
 However, these impacts could adversely affect our business, financial condition, results of operations and growth prospects.